krahets/hello-algo/en/docs/chapter_backtracking/n_queens_problem.md

 !!! question

     According to the rules of chess, a queen can attack pieces in the same row, column, or diagonal line.
-Given $n$ queens and an $n \times n$ chessboard, find arrangements where no queens can attack each other.
+Given $n$ queens and an $n \times n$ chessboard, find arrangements where no two queens can attack each other.

 As shown in the figure below, there are two solutions when $n = 4$.
 From the perspective of the backtracking algorithm, an $n \times n$ chessboard has $n^2$ squares, presenting all possible choices `choices`.
 The state of the chessboard `state` changes continuously as each queen is placed.